Microgeneration Certification Scheme

 The Microgeneration Certification Scheme (MCS) was introduced by the Department of Energy and Climate Change (now part of the Department for Business, Energy & Industrial Strategy (BEIS)) to help consumers and companies reduce energy consumption through the use of microgeneration technologies used to produce electricity and heat from renewable sources.

-MCS is also linked to the Government’s financial incentives, which include the Feed-in Tariff and the Renewable Heat Incentive.
+MCS is also linked to the Government’s Renewable Heat Incentive.
 The MCS provides consumers with a guarantee that the products and installers they select meet the high standards to be eligible to receive a grant or financial incentive.

 For plumbing and heating companies to install microgeneration technologies they must become certified MCS installers through a certification body such as APHC Certification Ltd.

 Plumbing and heating companies will also need to become a member of a Consumer Code, either the Renewable Energy Consumer Code (RECC), The Home Insulation & Energy Systems Contractors Scheme (HIES) or the Glass and Glazing Federation (GGF) to ensure your customers are protected by a Trading Standards Institute (TSI) Approved Code of Practice.

 Plumbing and heating companies can join the scheme provided they meet the scheme requirements as outlined in the scheme documents, available to download below.

 Following completion of the initial application form, the assessment process comprises of:

 1. Desktop evaluation of the company management system.
 This part is a pre-check to confirm company readiness for its assessment under the scheme.
 Information on company procedures is provided to APHC Certification Ltd. for a desktop evaluation which takes place at our premises.